Esri/idp/Documentation/OpenID/AWS Cognito.md

 13. In a new browser window open the ArcGIS home page, and choose the Open ID Connect login button you configured.
 > [!NOTE]
-> While testing this workflow, it was noted that logouts clear the user session in both ArcGIS and AWS Cognito.
+> While testing this workflow, it was noted that the user session in both ArcGIS and AWS Cognito are cleared.
 However, AWS Cognito
-> does not display a page asking the user to confirm the logout, as required by the OpenID specification.
-It also appears to not accept
+> does not display a page asking the user to confirm the logout and attempts to redirect to a login page.
+This fails with
-> the standard OIDC logout request and returns an error page with the message "Error code: 400 Bad Request".
+> the error message "Error code: 400 Bad Request".
 There may be additional steps required
 > in AWS Congito to successfully enable OIDC logouts that are beyond the scope of this guide.
 >
 > For more information on the OpenID Connect logout request specification, please see: